Texas Families: You May Now Qualify for Education Funding — Here’s What to Know

 • Students with special learning needs

 Funding amounts may vary depending on how the child is educated.
 In many cases, students enrolled in participating private schools qualify for larger funding amounts, while homeschool-only families may qualify for smaller education-use stipends.
+If you qualify, you will be placed into a lottery system; not everyone who qualifies will get rewarded a stipend.

 What can the funds be used for?